openzipkin/brave/instrumentation/kafka-streams/RATIONALE.md

 We considered changing Kafka Streams to have hooks to do this, but it would be a hard sell.
 Adding these and rearrange lacking context would have a considerable library impact.

-Even if available, it would potentially expose excessive details as **all** operations would be traced (while not all of them are interesting), making traces harder to grok; and would probably create the need to support functionality to **do not** trace some operations, requiring anyway changes to your code.
+Even if we had hooks, tracing all operations would be excessive.
+The resulting large traces would be harder to understand, leading to requests to disable tracing.
+The code involved to disable tracing may mean more code than visa versa!

 Given the current scenario, `KafkaStreamsTracing` is equipped with a set of common DSL operation wrapped as Processors/Transformers APIs that enable tracing when needed;